xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add colour reordering as an output process in the scheduler.
    -- enh (keith)   Add pixel reversing as an output process in the scheduler -- enh (keith)   Add import to xSchedule to allow importing of xLights 4 schedules.
-2017.2  Jan 31, 2017
+   -- enh (keith)   Make LOR import more like xLights import ... using a tree rather than a grid.
+There is some risk this breaks "CCR"
+                    import mode in which case someone needs to send me a sample file.
+   -- bug (keith)   Fix erasure of outputs on setup when changing to a new empty folder -- enh (keith)   Give mapping files an extension (*.xmap) to make them easier to locate 2017.2  Jan 31, 2017
    -- bug (sean)   Bundle up package so that xSchedule has the properties files needed to run 2017.1  Jan 31, 2017